azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

    ![Controls attestation expiry override](../Images/07_OrgPolicy_AttestationExpiryOverride.png)

-   v) Update org policy with the help of UOP cmdlet.
+   v) Update org policy with the help of Update-AzSKOrganizationPolicy (UOP) cmdlet.
 (If you have created policy custom resources, mention resource names as parameter for UOP cmdlet)

    ```
       Update-AzSKOrganizationPolicy -SubscriptionId $SubId -OrgName "Contoso" -DepartmentName "IT" -PolicyFolderPath "D:\ContosoPolicies"